 Motto of the SAIMC

+Your trusted voice of Automation in Southern Africa

 NAME AND EMBLEM

 The name of the organization hereby constituted shall be SAIMC NPC (Society for Automation, Instrumentation, Measurement and Control) referred to in this document as the “SAIMC”.

-Subject to the approval of Council, the name of the SAIMC may be translated into any of the official languages of South Africa.
+Subject to the approval of EXCO, the name of the SAIMC may be translated into any of the official languages of South Africa.

-The SAIMC shall also be known by the acronym ‘SAIMC’

-The emblem of the SAIMC is registered with the State Herald

 REGISTERED OFFICE AND COMMUNICATION

 The Registered Office of the SAIMC shall be situated in the Gauteng Province, Republic of South Africa.

-For the purpose of correspondence or communications with its members, the official and accepted route shall be via e-mail, fax, postal or any legally accepted method or technology which may be appropriate at the time.
+For the purpose of correspondence or communications with its members, the official and accepted route shall be via e-mail, fax or any legally accepted method or technology which may be appropriate at the time.

 VISION, MISSION, CORE VALUES, POWERS AND LIMITATIONS